ethanwongca/ethanwongca/README.md

 # Hi there, I'm Ethan! 👋

-I'm a Computer Science student at UBC, passionate about software development and AI.
-Currently, I'm working on developing AI tools for UBC.
+I'm a Computer Science student at UBC, passionate about computational social science, natural language procesisng, and applying artificial intelligence for the greater good.
+I like taking an interdisciplinary approach to things!

 ## About Me
 - :sunglasses: I am an incoming intern at Amazon